-- The Maritime Safety Committee, at its ninety-eighth session (7 to 16 June 2017), approved the Unified interpretations of the provisions of SOLAS chapters II-1 and XII, of the Revised technical provisions for means of access for inspections (resolution MSC.158(78)) and of the Performance standards for water level detectors on bulk carriers and single hold cargo ships other than bulk carriers (resolution MSC.188(79)), containing the provisions of MSC.1/Circ.1464/Rev.1 and Corr.1, as amended by MSC.1/Circ.1507, and MSC.1/Circ.1545, as set out in the annex. - 5 Member States are invited to use the annexed interpretations when applying relevant provisions of SOLAS chapters II-1 and XII to ships constructed on or after 9 June 2017, and to bring them to the attention of all parties concerned.
+- The Maritime Safety Committee, at its ninety-eighth session (7 to 16 June 2017), approved the unified interpretations of the provisions of SOLAS chapters II-1 and XII, of the Revised technical provisions for means of access for inspections (resolution MSC.158(78)) and of the Performance standards for water level detectors on bulk carriers and single hold cargo ships other than bulk carriers (resolution MSC.188(79)), containing the provisions of MSC.1/Circ.1464/Rev.1 and Corr.1, as amended by MSC.1/Circ.1507, and MSC.1/Circ.1545. - The Maritime Safety Committee, at its 102nd session (4 to 11 November 2020), approved amendments to section 3, prepared by the Sub-Committee on Ship Design and Construction, at its seventh session (3 to 7 February 2020).
+The revised unified interpretations are set out in the annex. - 6 Member States are invited to use the annexed interpretations when applying relevant provisions of SOLAS chapters II-1 and XII to ships constructed on or after 9 June 2017, and to bring them to the attention of all parties concerned.